 The Regional Jobs and Infrastructure Fund (RJIF) is the Victorian Government’s overarching regional development package.
-It focuses on major projects, employment and communities.The RJIF has five strategic objectives:
+It focuses on major projects, employment and communities.

-- create jobs of the future and diversify the regional employment base
+- Create jobs of the future and diversify the regional employment base.

-- enhance community capacity through collaboration, leadership development and regional planning.
+- Enhance community capacity through collaboration, leadership development and regional planning.

-The RJIF was established by the Regional Development Victoria Act 2002 as a trust fund in the public account.
+The RJIF was established by the Regional Development Victoria Act 2002 (Act) as a trust fund in the public account.
 The Act describes the activities for which the trust is to be applied:

 - Regional Infrastructure Fund